Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 least the user is aware at the time of authoring.

 Needing to trace value sources in configuration expressions can be complex and change over time, leading to potential of secret data leaks.
-Therefore, allowed expression types should be very restrictively, at least for initial iterations.
+Therefore, allowed expression types should be very restrictive, at least for initial iterations.
-There also be sufficient diagnostics and validation to guard from workarounds the user might go for such as using non-secure parameters for secret data.
+There should also be sufficient diagnostics and validation to guard from workarounds the user might go for such as using non-secure parameters for secret data.

 ## Alternatives